-The local priest, Father Myhailo, noted in his homily that the "Maidan," the Ukrainian uprising, is an event of European importance.
+The priest, father Myhailo, said in his homily that the "Maidan," the Ukrainian uprising, was an event of European importance.

 “People came from all over Ukraine, but also from France, from Germany, from Poland, from Belgium, to stand up for human dignity,” he said.

-He urged people not to “sell” their vote in the new elections in May.
+He urged people not to “sell” their vote in the first post-revolutionary elections in May.

 He ended by calling on “all Ukrainians to come together to hold hands in a living chain, from Lviv to Donetsk, from Sevastopol to Kiev, and from Ivano-Frankivsk to Lutsk, so that no enemy can ever divide our country in two.”